avirkki/RVaadin/README.md

 1. Follow the [Book of Vaadin](https://vaadin.com/book/vaadin7/-/page/getting-started.html) to install Vaadin production environment.
 2. Download the [RVaadin.jar](jar/RVaadin.jar?raw=true) Java library.
-3. Install [R](http://cran.r-project.org/) and the [Rserve](http://www.r-forge.net/RServe/) package.
+3. Install [R](http://cran.r-project.org/) and the [Rserve](http://www.rforge.net/Rserve/) package.
 4. Download the Rserve Java libraries [RservEngine.jar](http://www.rforge.net/Rserve/files/RserveEngine.jar) and [REngine.jar](http://www.rforge.net/Rserve/files/REngine.jar).

 ### Test the setup

 1. Start a new Vaadin 7 project in Eclipse.
 Call it e.g. "RVaadinTest"
-2. Copy or link the three Java libraries under `RVaadinTest/WebContent/WEB-INF/lib`.
+2. Copy or link the three Java libraries under the `RVaadinTest/WebContent/WEB-INF/lib/` folder.
 (You may need to notify Eclipse for these new libraries by refreshing the Project Explorer with F5.)
 4. Launch R serve in Terminal with `R CMD Rserve`.
-Leave the Terminal window open.
+Leave the Terminal window open to see the output (which is handy for debugging).

 Write a test program: